linode/apl-docs/docs/for-devs/console/workloads.md

 3. Add a `Name` for the workload

-4. Select a template from the catalog
+4. Select a template from the catalog to use

 5. (Optional) Configure the `Auto image updater`.
 Default is `Disabled`.